 Community Maker Spaces

-The Howe Community Makerspace is currently closed to the public and no programs are currently being offered due to COVID-19 concerns.
+The Howe Community Makerspace is currently closed to the public and no in-person programs are being offered due to COVID-19.

 Hanover High School & Howe Library have collaborated to bring a makerspace to our community!

 The Howe Community Makerspace provides patrons with enriching opportunities to learn new skills, use cutting edge tools, and to collaborate with creative people.